-Editor’s note: This Car Seat Check was written in June 2017 about the 2018 Volkswagen Atlas.
+Editor’s note: This Car Seat Check was written in June 2017 about the 2018 Volkswagen Atlas, and updated in November 2019 to add information about the 2019 Atlas.
 Little of substance has changed with this year’s model.
 See what’s new for 2019 or check out a side-by-side comparison of the two model years.

 The verdict: The new-for-2018 Atlas is roomy, loaded with family-friendly features and excels when it comes to car seats.
-Its second row has three sets of Latch anchors and three car seats installed easily and fit well.
-For this Car Seat Check, we tested a seven-passenger model with a second-row bench seat; second-row captain’s chairs are also available.
-The SUV scored straight A’s across the board.
+When equipped with a bench seat, its second row has three sets of Latch anchors and three car seats installed easily and fit well.
+For this Car Seat Check, we tested a seven-passenger model with a second-row bench seat and a six-passenger Atlas with second-row captain’s chairs.
+The SUV scored straight A’s across the board with both seating configurations.

 Related: Search Car Seat Checks

 Does it fit three car seats?
-Yes, three fit in the second row.
-But if a car seat is installed in the middle position, its base must be no wider than 12.6 inches.
+Yes, three fit in the second-row bench seat, but if a car seat is installed in the middle position, its base must be no wider than 12.6 inches.
 The center and adjacent outboard seat belt buckles in that row can be damaged if a wider child-seat base is installed; this issue prompted a vehicle recall.

 Take a look at how the Latch system and each car seat scored below in our Car Seat Check.

-- Infant: The seat was easy to install, and there was plenty of legroom for the front passenger.
+- Infant: The car seat was easy to install on both the bench seat and captain’s chairs, and there was plenty of legroom for the front passenger.

-- Rear-facing convertible: The seat was easy to install, and there was plenty of legroom for the front passenger.
+- Rear-facing convertible: The seat was easy to install in both types of second-row seats, and there was plenty of legroom for the front passenger.

-- Forward-facing convertible: The seat fit well after we raised the head restraint.
-Installation was easy.
+- Forward-facing convertible: The seat fit well after we raised the head restraint on the bench seat.
+It installed easily in the captain’s chairs, too.

 - Third-row forward-facing convertible: The seat fit well after we removed the head restraint.
 The third row has two top tether anchors on the seatbacks; they’re clearly marked and easy to use.